Stories of Restaurant Customers Who Reached New Heights of Dumbass

 Welcome back to Off the Menu, where we bring you the best and strangest food stories from my email inbox.
 This week, we’ve got another of our old favorites: staggeringly, tragically stupid restaurant customers.
 As always, these are real emails from real readers, though names have been changed.

-"At my Subway, during a dinner rush, two women came in and I asked how I could help them.
+What are "chicken"?"At my Subway, during a dinner rush, two women came in and I asked how I could help them.
 They didn't answer, instead staring at the menu for 20 or 30 seconds before asking me very slowly, 'Does the roast chicken sandwich have chicken in it?'

 "I paused, not entirely sure how to answer or entirely trusting myself to respond.
 After some hesitation, 'Yes…?
 Yes, the roast chicken has chicken in it.'